Could Ameren’s New Transmission Line Make Congestion Worse?

 The increased congestion will result in large price discrepancies between locations, disincentivizing new wind farm development in Iowa and Missouri and causing a less efficient dispatch of generation.

-The best laid plans
+The best-laid plans

 Upgrades similar to the Mark Twain project are necessary to allow new wind power in rural areas to efficiently reach large cities where it is needed.

 However, this project illustrates the difficulties of maintaining an efficient and reliable grid in the face of rapidly expanding intermittent wind and solar capacity.
-RTOs operate a competitive market, and as new low-cost wind, solar, and gas generation continue to price out older more expensive coal generation, flow patterns and congestion will continue to change.
+Regional transmission organizations operate competitive markets, and as new low-cost wind, solar, and gas generation continue to price out older and more expensive coal generation, flow patterns and congestion will continue to change.

 Meanwhile, storage and smart grid technology continue to advance, which may alleviate the need to build out certain transmission expansions.
 Planning for new transmission must take these changes into account.

 Elliot Gordon is a power analyst with Genscape, part of Wood Mackenzie.
-Elliot works with Genscape's real-time power plant output & transmission flow data.
+Elliot works with Genscape's real-time power plant output and transmission flow data.